Stage 3 - Character Creation

 Let’s investigate this code:

-• class Character(): → defining our new class called Character
+• class Character(): → creates a new type of object called Character

-• # initialises the character object → explains the purpose of the method
+• # initialises the character object → a note explaining what the method is for

-• self.description = None → creates a description attribute for the Character object
+• self.description = None → sets up a description for the character, but leaves it empty for now

 Create characters